Leveraging Time Irreversibility with Order-Contrastive Pre-training: Limitations and Conclusion

 \section{Limitations and Conclusion}

 We have shown both theoretically and empirically that order-contrastive pre-training is an effective self-supervised method for certain types of time-series data and downstream tasks.
 On real-world longitudinal health data, we find that representations from OCP significantly outperform others, including the similar PCL, in the small data regime.
+Concretely, being able to structure variables from longitudinal, label-scarce, data in health records could enable us to evaluate large scale retrospective datasets and potentially inform future clinical trials and patient care.

 However, OCP is not always suitable.
 For example, cases of temporal leakage (e.g., the date in a note) can lead to weak OCP (and PCL) representations downstream, since they provide a shortcut during pre-training.
 While dates are straightforward to censor, more complex global nonstationarities irrelevant to downstream tasks would present a challenge to these methods.
+We additionally wish to emphasize that not all clinical tasks have time-irreversible expressions in the data (e.g., acute/temporary conditions, such as pregnancy), so the motivating model assumptions (particularly Assumption \ref{asmp:S-suitable}) should be considered before applying OCP.

 Our theoretical setup and results in Section \ref{sec:setup} also serve to highlight that contrastive pre-training methods can be very sensitive to the precise sampling details, and provide a simple model for studying these details that is still complex enough to capture some empirical phenomena.
 This suggests that obtaining broader theoretical guidelines for selecting a contrastive distribution is an interesting direction for future work.